andrewzamai/SLIMER/README.md

 Existing models primarily focus on addressing zero-shot NER on Out-of-Domain inputs, while fine-tuning on an extensive number of entity classes that often highly or completely overlap with the test sets used in the literature.

 But what happens in everyday use when they encounter entities that were not included in training?
-As demonstrated on BUSTER, they are likely to significantly underperform 📉, revealing a critical weakness in handling unseen entities. 🆘
+As demonstrated on BUSTER, they are likely to significantly underperform 📉, revealing a critical weakness in handling never-seen-before entity types. 🆘

 In this work, we propose SLIMER, an approach designed to tackle never-seen-before entity tags by instructing the model on fewer examples, and by leveraging a prompt enriched with definition and guidelines.